Why worry about high blood pressure? If I am not suffering from it. Right?

 Women who suffer from high blood pressure, are more prone to difficulties during pregnancy than those who have normal blood pressure.
 High blood pressure can cause organ damage to pregnant women and even at times result in early delivery and low birth weight.
 Certain methods of birth control also increase the risk of high blood pressure in women.
 So, pregnant women should consult their health provider to maintain or reduce their blood pressure to normal to avoid severe complications.

-Research has shown that high blood pressure increases the link of Dementia or memory loss, which is a loss of the cognitive function.
+Research has shown that high bP increases the link of dementia or memory loss, which is a loss of the cognitive function.
 Other studies further highlight that this risk of dementia is greater when a person is suffering from uncontrolled high blood pressure during 45-65 years of age.
 So, if you still think high blood pressure is just any other simple health issue, you need to ponder over it.

 Don’t have time for exercise?
 You are risking your life, as not doing regular exercise increases your risk of high blood pressure.
 This one reason is enough to make you go physically active.
-All you need is just 150 minute of moderate exercise a week, daily it’ll be 25-30 minute of exercise.
+All you need is just 150 minute of moderate exercise a week.
+Walking daily for 25-30 minutes also proved to be beneficial for maintaining bp.

 High Blood Pressure Treatment

-In the end, the treatment of High BP includes both the healthy lifestyle changes and properly prescribed medication.
+In the end, the treatment of High BP includes both healthy lifestyle changes and properly prescribed medication.
 If this illness isn’t treated timely, it can lead to stroke and heart attack.
-For proper consultation, you can always reach out to our expert Medical Specialists, at Healthwire.
+For proper consultation, you can always reach out to a medical practitioner to get yourself checked.